root-foundation/root/README.md

 Artificial intelligence will never make humans obsolete because we will always _see_ more than we can _do_.
 Solving cancer will lead us to confront death itself.
 Reaching Mars will push us to aim for Pluto.

 Our imagination, *not* ability, defines our frontier.
-And we believe in humanity's ability to imagine far more than anything artificial intelligence will be able to *do*.
+Humanity’s ability to imagine will always exceed anything artificial intelligence will be able to do.

 But, we aren't *organized* in a way that enables us to *collectively* take advantage of artificial intelligence.
 In fact, on our _current_ systems, AGI will concentrate opportunity and divide society.

 To understand why, let's first study how our current economic system becomes oppressive in a post AGI world.

-# B. Unlocking our collective potential
+# B. New foundation for civilization

 ## Problem